 Section 7.3.
-Personal Hours
+Personal Days

-Newly hired full-time employees will receive twenty-four (24) hours of personal time to be utilized prior to the end of fiscal year after their hire date.
-Thereafter, full-time employees shall receive twenty-four (24) hours of personal time awarded at the beginning of every fiscal year (May 1).
+Each new employee shall receive one personal day on the completion of his or her third month, sixth month and ninth month of service.
+Thereafter, regular full-time employees who have completed one (1) full year of employment will receive twenty-four (24) paid personal hours\ to be absent from work.
+These twenty-four hours must be used by the end of the fiscal year they are provided in. \After your first anniversary date, personal hours are awarded at the beginning of every fiscal year (May 1).
 The use of personal hours must be approved by the Chief or his designee.
 Personal hours must be used during the year in which they are earned and shall be paid at the employee's regular rate of pay (i.e. one personal day = eight (8) hours).
-Unused personal hours cannot be carried over from year to year.
-Any personal hours not used in the calendar year will be forfeited unless approval for carry-over of those hours is given by the Chief or his designee.
-Any personal hours carried over from the previous year must be utilized within thirty (30) days.
-The Village may require an employee to utilize unused personal hours.
-In the event of death, any unused personal hours shall be paid to the designated beneficiary of the deceased employee.
+Unused personal days cannot be carried over from year to year.
+Any personal days not used in the calendar year will be forfeited unless approval for carry-over of those days is given by the Chief or his designee.
+Any personal days carried over from the previous year must be utilized within thirty (30) days.
+The Village may require an employee to utilize unused personal days.
+In the event of death, any unused personal days shall be paid to the designated beneficiary of the deceased employee.

-Personal hours may be used by employees at their discretion, subject however, to scheduling approval by their supervisor.
+Personal days may be used by employees at their discretion, subject however, to scheduling approval by their supervisor.